 All Retalon solutions are fully integrated on a common predictive analytics platform.

 Purchasing products from vendors or manufacturing your own products is a process where mistakes are most expensive and are difficult to recover once money is spent.
 An optimal decision requires accounting for a variety of factors, such as anticipated product demand across the whole chain, existing inventory, product popularity, planned assortment, risks involved, logistics preferences, vendor constraints, lead time, shipment schedules, and many others.

 Retalon Predictive Analytic Platform equips Purchasing Solution with accurate SOQs (Suggested Order Quantities).
-It sums up the demand from all channels and all levels of business hierarchy, estimates risks associated with demand volatility, variability of lead time, accounts for the distribution of the existing inventory and desired inventory coverage, the time it would take to deliver the inventory and start selling to come up with the purchase orders that satisfy all the policies and business rules set by users.
+It sums up the demand from all channels and all levels of business hierarchy, estimates risks associated with demand volatility, variability of lead time, accounts for the distribution of the existing inventory and desired inventory coverage, and the time it would take to deliver the inventory and start selling, to come up with the purchase orders that satisfy all the policies and business rules set by users.
 The business rules can tell the system how to behave in different problematic situations.
 For example: “If the Total Purchase Quantity doesn’t meet vendor MIN, move Future orders forward”.
 Users can also choose which orders should be approved automatically and when to configure warnings and alerts to review the resulting orders manually.

 Things to consider when making a purchase:

 1. The inventory you buy should ideally last from the time the shipment arrives until the following shipment arrival date (or in case of one-time buy it should last for the whole season).
 Going shorter would cause lost sales or expensive re-orders.
 Over-purchase will increase inventory cost, carrying cost and reduce available OTB budget for other purchases.

 2. Depending on your situation, you should have flexibility to ship products either directly to stores, or down through multi-echelon hierarchy, such as 3PL-WHS-Regional DC-Store.
 In some situations, inventory needs to stay in a warehouse (re-packing, serialization, etc.) that impacts store ETA date; in other situations, warehouses or DCs are used just as cross-docks.

 3. It is important to decide where the e-commerce inventory goes.